Additional Book Suggestions from our Partners

 Understanding Your Call: Knowing How 11 Biblical Figures Understood Their Calls from God Can Help You to Understand Yours

 Understanding Your Call takes an in-depth look at God’s calling in the lives of key Biblical characters and helps readers discern how God might be calling them today.
 Written by some of the leading thinkers in United Methodism today, this book is meant to help those wrestling with a vocational calling and those discerning their next steps within their current vocations and relationships.

 Let Your Life Speak, by Parker J. Palmer

+A classic.
 With wisdom, compassion, and gentle humor, Parker J. Palmer invites us to listen to the inner teacher and illuminates a pathway toward vocation for all who seek the true calling of their lives.

 The Stories We Live, by Kathleen A. Cahalan

 Through Biblical reflections, contemporary theological ideas, and real-life portraits, including an online video series, The Stories We Live helps readers see that in telling stories about our lives, we awaken to a God who is calling us in many ways.

 Short, accessible book on God’s call that can also be a gift to high school or college students